 I hope this information helps you with your application.

-Remember, you can contact us if you have any other questions.
+Remember, you can contact me if you have any other questions.
 Good luck!